taufikhdyt01/Stubaby/README.md

 ## Installation

-The following steps will guide you through the installation process of si-OBE for running in a development environment locally on your machine:
+The following steps will guide you through the installation process of StuBaby for running in a development environment locally on your machine:
-1. Clone the latest version of si-OBE from the repository
+1. Clone the latest version of StuBaby from the repository
 2. Run `composer install` to install the required PHP dependencies
 3. Copy the .env.example file to .env and edit the database credentials according to your database server
 4. Run `php artisan key:generate` to generate a new application key